twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoiignore.md

 Comments are introduced with the `#` character and run until the end of the line.

-`.chezmoiignore` is interpreted as a template.
+`.chezmoiignore` is interpreted as a template, whether or not it has a `.tmpl` extension.
 This allows different files to be ignored on different machines.

 `.chezmoiignore` files in subdirectories apply only to that subdirectory.